iamvery/iamvery.github.com/_drafts/remote-pairing-with-tmux-networking-degree-optional.markdown

 quick, effective and secure way to pair program with anyone, anywhere using tmux on my local box.

-If you need more information about the setup, read on.
+If you want more information about the setup, read on.

 ---